paolodesiati/paolodesiati.github.io/content/publication/abbasi-2025-12-yrs-anisotropy/index.md

 - M. Zimmerman
 - (IceCube Collaboration)
 date: '2025-03-01'

+# Schedule page publish date (NOT publication's date).
 publishDate: '2025-03-07T16:57:08.337906Z'

+# Publication type.
+# Accepts a single type but formatted as a YAML list (for Hugo requirements).
+# Enter a publication type from the CSL standard.
 publication_types:
 - article-journal

+# Publication name and optional abbreviated publication name.
 publication: '*The Astrophysical Journal*'
 doi: 10.3847/1538-4357/adb1de
 abstract: We analyzed the 7.92 × 1011 cosmic-ray-induced muon events collected by